vfaraji89/genai-peopledata/README.md

-# People and Company Data Integration
+# Generate Self-Service Ratios for People and Company Data

 This repository contains scripts and data files for integrating and analyzing people and company data.
-It includes tools for data modification, clustering, and creating comprehensive profiles for individuals and organizations.
+It includes tools for data analysis, clustering, and creating comprehensive science-backed for people data scientist and employers.

 ## Table of Contents
 - [People Data](#people-data)